delivervaluedaily/manifesto/README.md

 Following this one principle means...

 You will need to get an understand of what _value_ means for your organisation or team<br>
-You will need to put things into place things to _acheive_ that value<br>
+You will need to put things into place things to _achieve_ that value<br>
 You will get _daily_ feedback validating your assumptions

 And of course...

-You will acheive value daily 😉
+You will achieve value daily 😉

 #### How?